“El Bochinche”

 and how the states get embarrassed,

-and how the man becomes a troublemaker.
+and how a man becomes a troublemaker.

 The fuss of the absurd idea is born

-that God had arranged that ignorance
+that God had arranged that ignorance:

 the world's business is in disarray.